 If the circumstances require a unique inspection that is not currently documented in an inspection procedure, the inspection plan must be of sufficient detail for the inspectors to meet the clearly defined inspection objectives.
 The need for a new inspection procedure or temporary instruction to be created and issued in accordance with IMC 0040, “Preparing, Revising, and Issuing Documents for the NRC Inspection Manual,” should be considered if the shutdown is generic in nature and may apply to other operating reactors.

-Effort spent on baseline and supplemental inspections should be charged to the appropriate inspection procedure in accordance with IMC 0306, “.”
-Section of IMC 0306 also provides guidance on documenting inspection procedures if the sample size must be modified.
+Effort spent on baseline and supplemental inspections should be charged to the appropriate inspection procedure in accordance with IMC 0306, “Planning, Scheduling, Tracking and Reporting of the Reactor Oversight Process (ROP).”
+Section 06.04 of IMC 0306 also provides guidance on documenting inspection procedures if the sample size must be modified.
 Direct inspection effort spent on special inspections as a result of an event should be charged to Inspection Procedure (IP) 93812, “Special Inspection”, using the event response (ER) code, and the associated preparation and documentation should be charged to IP 93812 using the ERP and ERD activity codes respectively.
-Inspection results should be documented in accordance with IMC 061, “Power Reactor Inspection Reports,” to the extent practical.
-Areas where no findings are identified may be documented in greater detail than required by IMC 061, specifically the results of those inspection activities relating to an event, the basis for the extended shutdown, or operational/restart readiness.
+Inspection results should be documented in accordance with IMC 0611, “Power Reactor Inspection Reports,” to the extent practical.
+Areas where no findings are identified may be documented in greater detail than required by IMC 0611, specifically the results of those inspection activities relating to an event, the basis for the extended shutdown, or operational/restart readiness.

 The Inspection Plan should be reviewed and modified as necessary on at least a quarterly basis, to ensure that the inspection schedule is optimized with anticipated plant activities.
 Specific licensee actions directly related to reason(s) for shutdown and the corresponding NRC activities can be listed in the inspection plan if deemed necessary by regional management.